 One main concern is if the resident is getting the medication they need to maintain their health.
 This could mean someone going without dosages of their medication.
-Other mistakes include a nurse administering the wrong medication or the incorrect dosage of medication.
-If the senior suffers an allergic reaction to the wrong medication, they could require hospitalization and their life could be in danger.
+Other mistakes include a nurse administering the wrong medication or the incorrect dosage of drugs.
+If the senior suffers an allergic reaction to the wrong medication, they could require hospitalization, and their life could be in danger.
 An incorrect medication dosage could mean not getting enough to help deal with the health issue or having too much in their system—an overdose of medication can also be life-threatening.

 Choking on Food

 Malnutrition and dehydration are especially dangerous for elderly individuals.
-Seniors need healthy, nutritious diets and regular hydration to help them maintain wellness and also boost their immune systems.
+Seniors need healthy, nutritious diets and regular hydration to maintain wellness and boost their immune systems.
 When they’re not getting the nutrition they need, their health can drastically decline and increase their risk of getting sick.
 If malnutrition and dehydration continue, it can result in death.

 Poor Living Conditions

 Other signs of neglect include unsanitary living conditions, whether it’s your loved one’s clothes, bed, or the state of the nursing home.
 Your loved one should be in clean conditions.
-It’s their right to be treated with dignity and maintaining sanitary living conditions decreases their risk of getting sick.
+It’s their right to be treated with dignity, and maintaining sanitary living conditions decreases their risk of getting sick.
 Other hazardous conditions include lack of heat or clean, running water, and untreated health problems.

 When seniors get sick, it can be difficult for them to fight off an infection.
 They need careful monitoring and care.
-If a health problem goes untreated, the problem can worsen.
+If a health problem goes untreated, the situation can worsen.
 In some cases, sepsis can occur.
 Sepsis is an inflammatory body response to infection, where the body releases chemicals into the bloodstream to fight the infection.
 However, sepsis is when the response is out of balance, meaning that organs can suffer damage.
 The World Journal of Critical Care Medicine states the prevalence of sepsis increases with age.
 While senior citizens are one-fifth of the U.S. population, they also make up two-thirds of those admitted to the hospital for sepsis.
 Seniors who have severe sepsis have an increased mortality rate, especially in those above age 85.

-It can be difficult for residents to communicate neglect.
+It can be challenging for residents to communicate neglect.
 Many nursing homes may care for residents with dementia, Alzheimer’s, or other forms of memory problems.
 Residents may not be lucid all the time or recognize the neglect they’re facing—and if they are, they may not be able to communicate this to a loved one as their speech may be inhibited.

 This is when the senior leaves the premises without the knowledge of the nursing home.
 When a senior wanders away from their home, they can become confused, lost, and are in danger of getting hurt.
 If this occurs in the summer, a senior is at risk of dehydration and heatstroke if they’re outside for too long.
 In the winter months, there’s a risk of hypothermia and frostbite.
 In addition to weather conditions, seniors could also suffer fall injuries.

-When an elder engages in behaviors that endanger their personal safety or health, that is considered self-neglect.
+When an elder engages in behaviors that endanger their safety or health, that is considered self-neglect.
 It is typically seen when an older person fails or refuses to provide themselves with the proper amount of water, food, clothing, medications, or hygiene.
-Nursing homes are supposed to ensure their residents’ needs are met, so if they neglect to help a person that is neglecting themselves, they can be held accountable.
+Eldercare homes are supposed to ensure their residents’ needs are met, so if they neglect to help a person that is neglecting themselves, they can be held accountable.

 Thomas Law Office is passionate about defending the rights of our clients.
 We understand that many seniors are not living with the dignity and care they deserve.
 When that results in injury or illness, we’re ready to stand up and protect their rights.
 Our Chicago nursing home abuse lawyer will look into how the neglect occurred and who was responsible.
-To get started on your case, call our office today.
+To get started on your claim, call our office today.